 Name Age Position

-John Pappajohn 82 President and Director
+John Pappajohn 85 President and Director

-Matthew P. Kinley 43 Secretary, Chief Financial Officer and Director
+Matthew P. Kinley 46 Secretary, Chief Financial Officer and Director

-The Company's officers and directors are elected annually for a one year term or until their respective successors are duly elected and qualified or until their resignation or removal.
+The Company's officers and directors are elected annually for a one year term or until their respective successors are duly elected and qualified or until their earlier resignation or removal.

 John Pappajohn has served as our President and Director since inception.
 Mr. Pappajohn currently serves as the President and principal stockholder of Equity Dynamics, Inc., a financial consulting firm, and has served as such since 1969.
 He is also the sole owner of Pappajohn Capital Resources, a venture capital firm.
-Mr. Pappajohn has been involve in the development and financing of more than one hundred companies during his career and has served as a director of more than 40 public companies.
-Mr. Pappajohn currently serves as a director of the following public companies: American CareSource Holdings, Inc., ConMed Healthcare Management, Inc., CNS Response, Inc., and PharmAthene, Inc., which trade under the symbols "NASDAQ NMS:ANCI," "AMEX:CONM," "NASDAQ OTCBB:CNSO," and "AMEX:PIP," respectively.
+Mr. Pappajohn has been involved in the development and financing of more than one hundred companies during his career and has served as a director of more than 40 public companies.
+Mr. Pappajohn currently serves as a director of the following public companies: American CareSource Holdings, Inc., Cancer Genetics, Inc., and CNS Response, Inc., which trade under the symbols "NASDAQ:ANCI", "NASDAQ:CGIX" and "NASDAQ OTCBB:CNSO", respectively.
 Mr. Pappajohn received his B.S.C. from the University of Iowa in 1952.

 Matthew P. Kinley has served as our Chief Financial Officer, Secretary and a Director since inception.
 Mr. Kinley currently serves as the Senior Vice President of Equity Dynamics, Inc., a financial consulting firm, and Pappajohn Capital Resources, a venture capital firm.
 He has served as such since 1995.
-Mr. Kinley served as President and as a director of the Healthcare Acquisition Corp. from April 2005 through August 2007.
-Healthcare Acquisition Corp. is now the public company known as PharmAthene, Inc., which trades under the symbol "AMEX:PIP."
+Mr. Kinley served as President and as a director of Healthcare Acquisition Corp. from April 2005 through August 2007.
+Healthcare Acquisition Corp. is now the public company known as PharmAthene, Inc., which trades under the symbol "NYSE MKT:PIP".
 Mr. Kinley has been involved in the financing and development of more than 25 companies in the past ten years.
+Mr. Kinley currently serves as a director of American CareSource Holdings, Inc. which trades under the symbol "NASDAQ:ANCI".
 From 1990 through 1995, Mr. Kinley was manager and held various positions at KPMG Peat Marwick, working on tax, audit and merger and acquisition issues.
 He currently serves on the Board of Directors of several private companies.
 Mr. Kinley also serves on the College of Business Executive Advisory Board and the Entrepreneurial Center Advisory Board at the University of Northern Iowa.
-Mr. Kinley received his B.A. in Business, with highest honors, from the University of Northern Iowa in 1990.
+Mr. Kinley received his B.A. in Business, with highest honors, from the University of Northern Iowa in May 1990.